KurtisJin/Sprint-Review-and-Retrospective/README.md

 ### How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

+Communication is really important in a scrum-agile-approach.
+It is essential to communicate with transparency among the scrum team.
+If anything I would incorporate more transparent communiation in the future softeware development.
+I would seek more assistance when stuck and have more clear and transparent communication.
+Imposter syndrom is real when you are starting out as a software engineer and one of the hardest tackle in sprint meeting is transparent communication.

 ### What does it mean to be a good team member in software development?

+To be a good team member, you need to show positiveness to fellow team members.
+Trust your team members and never put your members down.
+Any sort of judgement is not needed in a agile enviroment as it is fast paced and can easily become a stressful enviroment.
+Learn to help eachother and learn from one another.
+One should act as a team member and not someone above one another.
+It is absolutly important to have coherent team for successful SDLC.